Author, Andrew Gibson

 The daily limits imposed by banks can be a problem for large currency exchange.

-If your transfer is over the limits, it may end up costing you more time and hassle, as well as transfer fees, if you then have to make several transfers.
+If your transfer is over the limits, it may end up costing you more time, hassle and costs.

-An easy workaround is to use a currency broker (also called a money transfer company) instead.
+An easy solution is to use a currency broker (also called a money transfer company).

 Currency brokers don’t usually have any daily limits, so you might find them to be the best way to exchange large amounts of currency.